-How to Level Ground For a Pool
+How to Level Ground for a Pool

 Before You Begin…

-Tips for Leveling Ground for a Pool
+Tips for How to Level Ground for a Pool

 - Level the ground on a firm area in the yard that doesn’t contain mud, sand, or loose soil.